mahmoudtaha0/Face-Identifier/README.md

-# Face-Identifier
 Simple Face Recognition System

-# Install cv2 and face_recognition modules
+Install cv2 and face_recognition modules

-# Create new directory named Identifiers
+Create new directory named Identifiers

-# Add images in the directory
+Add images in the directory